- Welcome to the Natural Infant Hygiene / EC Series

 Welcome to the Natural Infant Hygiene / EC Series

 Welcome to the Natural Infant Hygiene Series on Natural Beauty Lifestyle.
 Natural Infant Hygiene is also known as Elimination Communication, or EC for short.
-Let me begin this series with an introduction explaining the concept of Natural Infant Hygiene / EC.
-There seems to be quite a bit of confusion around what natural infant hygiene entails, even by those hoping to try it with their own babies.
+Let me begin this series with an introduction explaining the concept of Natural Infant Hygiene.
+Hopefully this will clear up some of the common misperceptions.

 How I Became Interested in Natural Infant Hygiene

 I first heard of the concept years ago from a good friend who had read a book about “potty training” babies.
 Years later, on my world travels, I realized that many cultures do not rely on diapers.
 In China, it is common to see bare baby butts, as split-crotch pants are used.
-When the baby needs to go, they are taken to an acceptable place, such as a patch of grass, and they can potty without the hindrance of a diaper or other clothing.
+When the baby needs to go, they are taken to an acceptable location, such as a patch of grass, and they can relieve themself without the hindrance of a diaper or their clothes getting in the way.
 In India, undiapered babies are worn inside their mothers’ clothing.
 But even on overnight train rides the mothers are not soiled by their babies.
 How is that possible?
-How do the babies not pee and poop on their mothers?
 When I returned home, I was curious to learn more about this concept, so I started reading about Natural Infant Hygiene / EC.
-Stay tuned for an upcoming article on books that I recommend.

 So What is Natural Infant Hygiene or EC?